billerickson/be-mega-menu/README.md

 Go to Appearance > Menus to create your top level menu items.
 Go to Appearance > Mega Menus to manage the mega menu dropdowns.
 Create a Mega Menu with the same title as the top level menu item under which it should appear.

+This plugin does not add any CSS, so you'll need to customize the styling in your theme.
+Here is [sample CSS](https://gist.github.com/billerickson/c6c27cd06d9e24305f7d1d2fd8e46425).

 ## Customization ##

 By default it applies to the 'header' menu theme location.
 You can change this using the `be_mega_menu_location` filter.